-In Catherine Lowell’s smart and original debut novel The Madwoman Upstairs, the only remaining descendant of the Brontë family embarks on a modern-day literary scavenger hunt (with the help of a handsome but inscrutable Oxford professor) to find the family’s long-rumored secret estate, using only the clues her eccentric father left behind, and the Brontës’ own novels.
+In Catherine Lowell’s debut novel The Madwoman Upstairs, the only remaining descendant of the Brontë family embarks on a modern-day literary scavenger hunt (with the help of a handsome but inscrutable Oxford professor) to find the family’s long-rumored secret estate, using only the clues her eccentric father left behind, and the Brontës’ own novels.

 First up a confession… I know Charlotte Bronte’s Jane Eyre and her sister Emily’s Wuthering Heights are on practically every ‘books every adult should read’ list, but I haven’t read them.
 I’ve only watched their movie adaptations – the darker, moodier ones from years past.
 The Wuthering Heights of my memories features a young Ralph Fiennes and Juliette Binoche and Kate Bush’s stirring debut single of the same name.